 5.31 Hierarchical Storage Management

-Technique to automatically move data between high-cost and lower-cost storage media, based upon such measures as size or access-time.
+Technique to migrate data between high-cost and lower-cost storage media, based upon such measures as size or last-access-time.
+Usually performed on a automated schedule or upon reaching a capacity threshold.

 5.32 IOPS